rahulpargi641/Battle-Tank-Outscal/README.md

            flexibility in handling their attributes and tank types..

 #### Performance Optimization:
-    - To optimize performance, object pooling is used for enemies, shells, and various particle VFX, efficiently managing memory and CPU usage.
+    - To optimize performance, object pooling is used for enemies, shells, and various VFXs, efficiently managing memory and CPU usage.

 #### Level Design: